muleyprasad/weaviate-studio/README.md

 - Connect to multiple Weaviate instances simultaneously
 - Secure credential storage with VS Code's built-in secret storage
 - Connection health monitoring and automatic reconnection
+- Cloud and Custom endpoints with API key support for Cloud
+- Advanced options: per-operation timeouts and skip-initialization checks
+- API keys are not displayed when editing existing connections
+- Optional connect‑on‑expand prompt for disconnected connections

 ### Data Visualization
 - Table view: Flattened, readable tables for nested JSON